pwwang/pipen/docs/specify-input-and-output-of-a-process.md

-# Input and output of a process

-## Specify input of a process
+# Specify input of a process

 The input of a process of basically a `dict` with keys as the placeholders and the values as the input channels: